OrkoHunter/keep/README.rst

 ::

-    $ pip install keep
+    $ pip3 install keep

+Use Python 3.6 or later.

-You can install pip using apt-get as ``sudo apt install python-pip``.
+You can install pip3 using apt-get as ``sudo apt install python3-pip``.

 Usage